 From the road, a 90-step descent is required to reach the shoreline.
 Once there, you will discover a sheltered cove with green water and a handful of sea caves.

-This guide to Slaughterhouse Beach will describe how to get there, what to expect, and everything you need to know prior to visiting.
+We have created this guide to Slaughterhouse Beach to teach you how to get there, what to expect, and everything you need to know prior to visiting.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

-The Slaughterhouse Beach photo gallery below shows what you can expect to see on your visit to the north end of West Maui.
+The Slaughterhouse Beach photo gallery above shows what you can expect to see on your visit to the north end of West Maui.

 Expect to share the beach with small crowds.
 If you would like to see the sea caves, make sure you plan your day around low tide.